 We feel very confident in the climate now and into the future for our venture.
-Our research shows us that many of the market indicators are on the rise.
-The economic climate in the region, the growing tourist industry, Palawan itself and San Vicente in particular being set to expand dramatically as the airport nears completion.
-All of our target markets continue to expand, the wellness tourist, the yoga/health tourist, the eco tourist.
+Our research shows us that many of our key markets are on the rise.
+The economic climate in the region, the growing tourist industry, Palawan itself being voted best island in the world many years running and San Vicente in particular being set to expand dramatically with the airport now complete.
+All of our target markets continue to expand, the wellness tourist, the yoga/health tourist, the eco and nature tourist.

 Our research has shown us a very positive outlook in every aspect of our proposed business.

 THE ASIAN ECONOMY

 Asia has the fastest growing economies in the world and the Philippines was placed second after China with the strongest economic growth last year and growth is expected to continue.

 In 2020, the estimated total GDP of all ASEAN states amounted to approximately 3.11 trillion U.S. dollars, a significant increase from the previous years.
 In fact, the GDP of the ASEAN region has been skyrocketing for a few years now, reflecting the region’s thriving economy.

 Asian Development Bank (ADB)'s Asian Development Outlook (ADO) 2015) projects that developing Asia will grow at a steady 6.3% in 2015 and 2016, supported by a strengthening recovery in the major industrial economies and soft global commodity prices.
 External demand is set to pick up alongside the recovery in advanced economies, and domestic demand should remain solid across most of the region.